syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 paragraph.FirstLineIndent = -20;
 // Sets the bullet character size.
 Here, 100 means 100% of its text.
 Possible values can range from 25 to 400. paragraph.ListFormat.Size = 100;
-//Saves the presentation to the file system. presentation.Save("Sample.pptx");
+//Saves the Presentation to the file system. presentation.Save("Sample.pptx");
-//Closes the presentation
+//Closes the Presentation
 presentation.Close();
 {% endhighlight %}
 {% endtabs %}